chinamike65/hugo-tuolesi/content/book3/book3en.md

 Although it is a body image, it is my incarnation.

-That is to say, after the Buddha's Nirvana, offering offerings to the Buddha's image is no different from the merits of offering offerings to the Buddha's body when the Buddha was alive.
+That is to say, after the Buddha's Nirvana, making offerings to the Buddha's image is no different from the merits of making offerings to the Buddha's body when the Buddha was alive.

 (2) After taking refuge in the Three Jewels, you should think about the kindness of the Three Jewels more, and make offerings to the Three Jewels with the heart of repaying your kindness at all times.